-We will involve than 100 people with learning disabilities in the design, making, pricing, marketing and selling of products as each business enterprise grows and develops.
+We will involve 100 people with learning disabilities in the design, making, pricing, marketing and selling of products they've created.

 From 'ground to table' with our horticulture and catering business and from ‘idea to reality’ in our retail business of canvas art, pottery, handmade crafts and cards, people with learning disabilities will gain skills to open doors to new opportunities.

 Here's the MK SNAP cafe team in training

 Lauren's dream is to sell her own Cup Cakes but first, she needs your support to gain the qualifications and work experience that will help her reach her goal.
 MK SNAP's cafe and catering enterprise will offer Lauren the experience of catering, customer service, kitchen equipment use, hygiene and so much more.